bsun0802/Zero-DCE/README.md

 Please refer to `5LE-300_cmp.pdf` in `demo-output/` for comparison of ZeroDCE and traditional gamma corrections.
 The demo shown in the `pdf` here is with light enhancement LE=5, and training 300 epoches.

 120~180 epochs are enough and give better results.
-Results saved per 30 epochs can be found in individual folder under  `demo-output/` as well.
+Results saved per 30 epochs can be found in individual folder under  `train-jobs/evaluation`.